 If you can no longer afford to make your mortgage payments but want to stay in your property and are resident in Scotland or Wales, you may be eligible for one of their mortgage rescue schemes.
 These schemes allow you to keep living in your own home as a tenant, part-owner or part-tenant.
 If you …

-Capitalising your arrears (adding them to your mortgage balance)
+Adding your arrears to your mortgage balance (capitalisation)

 Letting your property